 Duke Energy’s energy efficiency incentive programs are available for both new construction and retrofit projects.
 With these incentives, you can significantly reduce your upfront project costs and gain financial leverage to make upgrades to your facility that will save energy and money.

 In order to determine if you qualify for our incentive programs, we highly recommend you have one of our Commercial Energy Assessors come out to your facility to perform a FREE Business Energy Check.
+Customers who participate may also receive a Commercial Energy Savings Kit.
 For new construction projects, a no-cost consultation with one of our Energy Assessors is recommended during the design phase.

 Incentives are available for the qualifying measures and equipment listed below.
 Note that measures marked with double asterisks (**) are available for retrofit projects only.